Monty/IMDb_xref/README.md

-Although I wrote **IMDb_xref** mainly to explore favorite shows I manually add to a list, I've added the ability to search IMDb for shows by name and add them to the local spreadsheets automatically using **createTconstFile.sh** and create filmographies using **createFilmography.sh**.
+Although I wrote **IMDb_xref** mainly to explore favorite shows I manually add to a list, I've added the ability to search IMDb for shows by name and add them to the local spreadsheets automatically using **saveShows.sh** and create filmographies using **createFilmography.sh**.

 ## Installation